 Professional woodworking classes changed the game.

-I returned home with considerably improved design skills and techniques – good joinery now means traditional mortises and tenons, and dovetails instead of biscuits – I try to craft pieces as heirlooms, designed and built to outlive the furniture’s owner.
+I returned home with considerably improved design skills and techniques.
+Good joinery now means mortises, tenons, bridle joints and dovetails.
+I try to craft pieces as heirlooms, designed and built to outlive the furniture’s owner.

 From concept to conclusion, each piece is personally handcrafted from the finest hardwoods.
-Each piece is highly functional and artistic – something the owners can pass to future generations.
+My goal is to make each piece both highly functional and aesthetically beautiful – something its owners will be proud to pass on to future generations.